 Starting point: Raudehaugen m 1130 in Koldedalen

 Not a difficult climb and a satisfactory advisable route up a great aesthetic peak.
 The itinerary follow at first a "T" marked trail, then the Uranosbreen glacier and the fine summit ridge facing North.
-This route should only be undertaken by alpinists provided by glacier experience and equipped by full glacier gear, particularly in late spring and early summer, when the crevasses are hidden.
+This route should only be undertaken by alpinists provided with glacier experience and equipped with full glacier gear, particularly in late spring and early summer, when the crevasses are hidden.

 The route starts on the NW side of the Koldedalen lake, just a few meters near the bridge over the stream draining the Urdadalsvatnet lake.
 Start 20 meters beyond the road-bar, taking to the right the well worn "T" marked trail up a steep shoulder for 10 minutes until the terrain flattens.

 Continue to follow the path heading to North above the river on the west side arriving in sight of the Urdadalsvatnet lake.
-After about 2 km from the start the path gains a well marked junction on a hill to the South of the Urdadalsvatnet lake.
-At this junction leave the main path and take on the right a well worn path heading East.
-After the river crossing leave this path, too, and start to head Northward to a small stream emerging from a marshy bowl to the south east of a steep crag which drops straight into the east shore of the lake.
+After about 2 km from the start the path gains a well marked junction on a hill located to the South of the Urdadalsvatnet lake.
+At this junction leave the main path and take on the right a well worn path heading Eastward.
+After the river crossing leave this path, too, and start to head Northward in direction of a small stream emerging from a marshy bowl to the south east of a steep crag which drops straight into the Eastern shore of the lake.

 Go into this grassy bowl and climb up the moraine on a rough path which leads Northward until you reach the end of the moraine, where it begins the Uranosbreen.
 Rope up at the edge of the glacier and start to head up the slope.
 Obviously the glacier changes from year to year but generally there are less crevasses on the East side, nearest Langeskavltind.
 Climb up for a long time the glacier (about 2 km) until the glacier flattens out between the summits of Uranostind to the left and Langeskavltind to the right.
 Then head North-West (left) across the glacier towards the saddle between Uranostind and Slingsbytind.